 Graduate Student Campus Climate Studies

-The Office of Graduate and Professional Studies facilitates an assessment of the graduate student campus climate once every three years, based on the directives of the Texas A&M University Diversity Plan (Office of the Vice President and Associate Provost for Diversity, 2009) and goals identified in Vision 2020: Creating a Culture of Excellence (Vision 2020).
+The Office of Graduate and Professional Studies regularly facilitates an assessment of the graduate student campus climate, based on the directives of the Texas A&M University Diversity Plan (Office of the Vice President and Associate Provost for Diversity, 2009) and goals identified in Vision 2020: Creating a Culture of Excellence (Vision 2020).
 The University Diversity Plan comprises three elements: accountability, climate, and equity.

 Spring 2012 Survey